 - (a) MANDATORY

-- A gooseneck attachment.
-(1)
+- (1) A gooseneck attachment fitting.

-- A kicking strap fitting.
-(2)
+- (2) A kicking strap fitting.

 - Mainsheet block(s) with attachment fitting(s) for the blocks and/or mainsheet (3) which may be adjustable

-- Mainsail clew outhaul attachment or adjustment system.
-(4)
+- (4) Mainsail clew outhaul attachment or adjustment system.

-- A stopper to ensure compliance with C.10.4(b).(5).
-(5)
+- A device to ensure compliance with C.10.4(b).(5).

-- Permanently painted/taped limit mark.
+- (6) Permanently painted/taped limit mark.

-- (1) A fitting to attach mainsail tack
+- A fitting to attach mainsail tack (1)

-- An aft spar end fitting (2)
+- A spar end fitting (2)

-- (3) The spar may be protected in the area where it touches the shrouds by pieces of any material, with maximum length/height/thickness=100/50/5 mm.
+- The spar may be protected in the area where it touches the shrouds by pieces of any material, with maximum length/height/thickness=100/50/5 mm.

-DIMENSIONS F.4.4
+F.4.4 DIMENSIONS

-minimum maximum

-Boom spar deflection when loaded with 80 kg at a

-point midway between points 100 mm from each end

-and with the groove uppermost:
+minimum maximum Boom spar deflection when loaded with 80 kg at a point midway between points 100 mm from each end and with the groove uppermost:

-vertical 50 mm

-Boom spar cross section
+vertical 50 mm Boom spar cross section

-vertical 54 mm 72 mm
+vertical 54 mm 72 mm 38 mm transverse

-transverse 38 mm

-Radius of convex edges excluding those of external or internal tracks or grooves 5 mm Except within 150 mm from each spar end, the boom section shall be constant.
+Radius of convex edges excluding those of external or

+internal tracks or grooves 5 mm

+Except within 150 mm from each spar end, the boom section shall be constant.